 An estimated 90% of our vitamin D requirements comes from sunlight, which does present a little problem for those of us residing in the UK.
 This fact goes some way in explaining why deficiency rates of vitamin D are

 high in the UK.
 With the increased awareness of skin cancer, people are now more proactive in their sun cream usage especially with children.
 This of course is vital and necessary, but is not great if used excessively or for just small ten minute outings as it stops vitamin D production.
 A small amount of sun exposure without sun cream protection is OK, but make sure you cover up and use sun cream before you turn red or begin to burn.

 British winters are particularly problematic due to reduced sunlight and the fact that between October and April time, the sunlight we do get is of the wrong wavelength to actually create vitamin D in the skin.
 This is why vitamin D deficiency increases during the winter months, especially in those already in the ‘at risk’ groups stated above.

 Most other vitamins and minerals can be gained abundantly through the foods we eat, however this is sadly not the case when it comes to vitamin D. We are not able to get all of the vitamin D we need from food sources alone, which is why some sun exposure or even supplementation may be necessary.
 However knowing which foods are good sources of vitamin D and increasing these in your diet will definitely help.
-Here are some foods you may wish to add to your shopping basket:
+Here are the top four for you to add to your shopping basket:

 Eggs.
 Vitamin D in eggs is found only in the yolks so make sure you eat the entire egg!